RRQLiu/RRQLiu/README.md

 🔭I am currently interning at ShunFeng-Technology as Full-stack SDE!

-:boom: I will be at Rice University for Master of Computer Science programming in the following fall!
+:boom: I will be at Rice University for Master of Computer Science program in the following fall!